-In a world filled with conflict, employers increasingly seek individuals skilled in negotiation and conflict resolution.
+In a world filled with conflict, employers want individuals skilled in negotiation and dispute resolution.
 Alternative Dispute Resolution (ADR) is a collection of proven, cost-effective strategies used to address disputes outside of a courtroom.

-Training in ADR from the University of North Texas gives you an edge in any profession you choose including careers in:
+Training in ADR from the University of North Texas gives you a competitive edge in any profession you choose including careers in:

 Our faculty members are recognized experts and practicing professionals.
 They have experience in a variety of fields including:

-The minor and each certificate program requires completing 12 semester hours of designated ADR courses and 9 semester hours of electives chosen in consultation with an advisor.
+The minor and each certificate program requires you to complete 12 semester hours of designated ADR courses and 9 semester hours of electives that you choose in consultation with an advisor.
 Your courses will focus on:

 In your junior year, take the SAT or the ACT and have your scores sent to UNT.